 This post discusses Social Security Disability Benefits for hydrocephalus.
-If you or someone you love has been assessed with hydrocephalus, it will help to know how the Social Security Administration will evaluate your claim for disability benefits.
+If you or someone you care for has been assessed with hydrocephalus, it will help to know how the Social Security Administration will evaluate your claim for disability benefits.

 As the name implies, hydrocephalus means “water on the brain”, except the water is really cerebrospinal fluid (CSF).
 CSF is a clear fluid that surrounds the brain and spinal cord providing vital protection.
 When there is too much of this fluid, pressure is put on the brain. .
 Depending on where the csf is blocked (before or after exiting the ventricle), it can be classified as obstructive hydrocephalus or communicating hydrocephalus.

 Hydrocephalus can happen at any age, but is more common in infants and older adults.
-Found here.
-The symptoms from hydrocephalus vary depending on the age of the patient but poor coordination, headaches, nausea, vomiting, change in personality and sleepiness seem to be common with any age group.
-Found here.
-Hydrocephalus is frequently seen with spina bifida, but many times the cause is unknown.
+The symptoms from hydrocephalus vary depending on the age of the patient but poor coordination (motor function), headaches, nausea, vomiting, change in personality and sleepiness seem to be common with any age group.
+Hydrocephalus is frequently seen with spina bifida and chiari malformation, but many times the cause is unknown.
 A traumatic brain injury (tbi) can also cause cerebral spinal fluid and intracranial pressure to increase.

 As with all disability claims in front of the Social Security Administration, the name of your disease is not as important as the severity.
-The real question is how severe are your/your child’s symptoms.
+The real question is: how severe are your/your child’s symptoms?
 A diagnosis alone is not enough to qualify you for benefits.
 Your or your child’s symptoms must be severe.
 Severe impairments affect your ability to live and work on a daily basis.

-If your symptoms continue to eliminate work for you or functioning for your child, apply for Social Security Disability benefits for yourself or your child as soon as possible and call the Bishop Law Firm today.
+If your symptoms continue to eliminate work for you or functioning for your child, apply for Social Security Disability benefits for yourself or your child as soon as possible and call The Bishop Law Firm today.
 We want to help!